-- It seems that a combination of attached check (similar to an instance of check in Java) and type cast can work. - Can you see any potential problem(s)? - Hints: - Extensibility and Maintainability - What happens when you have a large number of records of distinct dynamic types stored in the book (e.g., DATE STRING REPSON ACCOUNT ARRAY CONTAINS
+- It seems that a combination of attached check (similar to an instanceof check in Java) and type cast can work.

-'''
+- Can you see any potential problem(s)?

+- Hints:

+- Extensibility and Maintainability

-(e.g., DATE, STRING, PERSON, ACCOUNT, ARRAY_CONTAINER, DICTIONARY, etc.)? [ all classes are descendants of ANY ]
+- What happens when you have a large number of records of distinct dynamic types stored in the book (e.g., DATE, STRING, PERSON, ACCOUNT, ARRAY_CONTAINER, DICTIONARY, etc.)? [all classes are descendants of ANY]

-'''